janerikcarlsen/fpl-cli/README.md

 ```

 # Installing
-fpl-cli has been tested with Python versions 2.7, 3.4, 3.5, 3.6 and 3.7 on Mac and Linux (Windows to come)
+fpl-cli has been tested with Python versions 2.7, 3.4, 3.5, 3.6 and 3.7 on Mac and Linux, and with 3.6 and 3.7 on Windows.

 In a terminal window, verify that Python and pip is available:
 ```
 python --version